cryobry/www/blog.bryanroessler.com/_posts/2020-05-15-podmanrun-a-simple-podman-wrapper.md

 ### Rationale

 [In a previous post]({% post_url 2020-01-23-run-with-podman %}) I demonstrated the benefits of running and developing code in containers in order to maintain a clean and predictable development environment.
-After using [run-with-podman](https://git.bryanroessler.com/bryan/run-with-podman) for several months I found that there would often be edge cases requiring additional argument handling.
-In light of this, I have simplified run-with-podman into a [podman](https://podman.io/) cli wrapper that users can use to pass arguments directly to podman while maintaining the container management benefits of run-with-podman.
-It's a much simpler script that gives more power to users.
+After using [run-with-podman](https://git.bryanroessler.com/bryan/run-with-podman) for several months I often ran into edge cases requiring additional argument handling.
+In light of this, I have simplified run-with-podman into `podmanRun`, a [podman](https://podman.io/) cli wrapper that can pass arguments directly to podman while maintaining the container management benefits of run-with-podman.

 ### Who is `podmanRun` intended for?

 Anyone that wants to easily run programs in ephemeral or persistent containers.
-Personally, I use podmanRun in order to quickly test code in different Linux distributions, automate compilation, and deploy containerized build services including preprocessors and web servers.
+Personally, I use `podmanRun` in order to quickly test code in different Linux distributions, automate compilation, and deploy containerized build services including preprocessors and web servers.

 ### What does `podmanRun` actually do?